poesterlin/docTex/README.md

 # DocTex

 This is a simple platform to simplify the creation of high-quality documents in LaTeX, without ever having to write a single line of LaTeX code.
 It is designed to be as simple as possible, while still providing a wide range of features.
 It is perfect for students, researchers, and professionals who need to create documents quickly and easily.
-Just write your content in a Google Docs, the rest is done for you.
+Just write your content in a Google Doc, the rest is done for you.

 ## Features